Cabarita 2488, Pottsville Beach & Hastings Point, NSW 2489

 Recreation facilities include walking trails (also suitable for bicycling), a large grassed area, free electric barbecues, drinking water, picnic tables and amenities block.

-The original name for this seaside locality is Bogangar, beleived to be an Aboriginal word meaning "place of many pippies".
+The original name for this seaside locality is Bogangar, believed to be an Aboriginal word meaning "place of many pippies".

 Cabarita offers a lowkey beachfront camping ground and a modest "hideaway" lodge, along with holiday apartments and a luxury beachfront resort, "Caba", as it's known to locals, still retains a laid back and relaxed holiday atmosphere where the main activities are surfing (with a long right hand point break), swimming, beach and estuary fishing and canoeing.

 Cudgen Nature Reserve